stevenocchipinti/blog/src/content/travel/2012-japan/2013-01-08-day-12-disneysea.md

 ---
-title: Day 12 - DisneySea
+title: Day 12
+subtitle: DisneySea
 description: Today we went to DisneySea!
 This is another place we went to on our last trip, but it is a pretty impressive park and Rob had such a good ti...
 pubDate: "Jan 08 2013"
 source: https://japan2013.stevenocchipinti.com/2013/01/day-12-disneysea.html